Description

 The course is assessed on four facets of participation:

-- An individually-published Analysis of a technology, application or program at the forefront of mobile and open learning (25%)
+- An individually-published Analysis of a technology, application or program at the forefront of mobile intelligence (25%)

 - A team-published interactive Open Education Resource providing an analysis of one of the selected Frontiers Poll topics (25%)

-- An individually-published Forecast giving details and impacts of some future mobile and/or open learning technology of interest (25%)
+- An individually-published Forecast giving details and impacts of some future implementation of mobile intelligence.
+(25%)

 - A Participation Portfolio (25%) summarizing other contributions to the course.

 Your major works will be professional in context, not academic – they will be authored to serve an open, global audience of education professionals like yourself.
-You will be able to distinguish yourself via creativity, critical thought, mobile design, and mobile presentation.
+You will be able to distinguish yourself via creativity, critical thought, mobile design, and insightful communication.

 Minor course topic, activity, reading/resource, and assignment details may change from year to year.